 Every research grant application we receive is reviewed by both scientific experts and people affected by Parkinson’s – our Lay Grant Reviewers.
 Our volunteer Reviewers help make sure the research we fund reflects the priorities of people affected by Parkinson's.

 Anyone affected by Parkinson's – including those with a loved one with the condition – can be a Lay Grant Reviewer, no matter what their background or experience.
 You'll use your personal experience of Parkinson's to help us decide which grant applications to fund.
-Read the experiences of our lay grant reviewers on the Parkinson's UK blog.

 Become a Patient and Public Involvement volunteer